 It has been a while since I wrote a dedicated BP (BP) article on The Compound Investor.
 The British oil giant released financial results earlier today which gives me the perfect chance to put that right.
-All things considered, the numbers coming out of its headquarters in London were decent, while the company also announced a 2.4% boost to its quarterly dividend.
-At time of publication the stock was up over 3.5% in New York trading.
+All things considered, the numbers coming out of its headquarters in London were decent.
+The company even managed to announce a 2.4% boost to its quarterly dividend, so good news for shareholders.
+The stock was up over 3.5% in New York trading at time of publication.

 Now, whenever I write about BP I always mention two things.
-The first is the Gulf of Mexico oil spill, the tenth anniversary of which will arrive in April, and the second is the oil price slump that occurred a few years later.
-Between them they have wreaked havoc on the company’s finances.
-I mean the oil spill alone has cost BP somewhere in the region of $55,000m on a pre-tax basis so far.
+The first is the Gulf of Mexico oil spill, the tenth anniversary of which will arrive in April.
+The second is the oil price slump that occurred a few years later.
+Between them, they have wreaked havoc on the company’s finances.
+The oil spill alone has cost BP somewhere in the region of $55b on a pre-tax basis so far.
 Obviously the effects of lower oil prices don’t require much additional comment.

 As you’d expect given the above, BP’s share price has suffered a woeful lost decade.
-At this point in 2010 the ADRs traded for around $53.50 each on the New York Stock Exchange.
+At this point in 2010, the ADRs traded for around $53.50 each on the New York Stock Exchange.
 You can currently buy them for circa $36.50.
-The only small crumb of comfort you might be able to take away from that performance is that BP stock still managed to pump out nearly $19 per ADS in cash dividends over the same timeframe.
+The only crumb of comfort you might be able to take from that performance is that BP still managed to pump out nearly $19 per ADS in dividend cash in that time.

-In terms of its cash flow, the company generated $25,800m from operations – enough to cover the combined capital spending and dividend bill, with a couple billion dollars left in change for good measure.
-Oh and that cash inflow figure already includes $2,400m worth of Gulf of Mexico oil spill payments, so we’re talking more like $28,000m on an underlying basis.
+In terms of cash flow, the company generated $25.8b from operations last year.
+That was enough to cover the combined capital spending and dividend bill, with a couple billion dollars left in change for good measure.
+Oh, and that cash inflow figure already includes $2.4b worth of Gulf of Mexico oil spill payments.
+We are talking more like $28b on an underlying basis.

-On top of its free cash flow, BP raised around $2,200m in cash from the sale of non-core assets.
-If my math is correct that left a total post-dividend cash pile of circa $5,500m for the year.
-Most of the balance was spent on stock buybacks (helping to offset dilution from the scrip dividend program) and the remaining $3,500m bill associated with its purchase of onshore US assets from BHP.
+On top of its free cash flow, BP raised around $2.2b in cash from the sale of non-core assets.
+That left a total post-dividend cash pile of circa $5.5b for the year if my math is correct.
+A chunk of the balance was spent on stock buybacks, which helped to offset dilution from the scrip dividend program.
+The firm also spent the outstanding $3.5b due on its purchase of onshore US assets from BHP.

-Probably the news that stands out most for BP stockholders: it raised its quarterly dividend by 2.4% to 10.50¢ per ADS.
-Doesn’t look like much at first glance, but when your yield was 7% (pre-news) a low single-digit bump is actually fairly meaningful.
-In a nutshell this sums up why I’m fairly bullish on BP stock going forward.
+The news that probably stands out most for BP stockholders is the dividend raise.
+The firm announced it was inreasing its quarterly dividend by 2.4% to 63¢ per ADR.
+That may not look like much, but a low single-digit bump is quite meaningful given the pre-news yield of 7%.
+That basically sums up why I’m fairly bullish on BP stock going forward.

-The one thing I haven’t touched on yet is the debt load: BP carries around $45,000m in financial debt net of its $22,500m cash pile.
-In terms of gearing that puts it higher than its oil major peers.
-Obviously the company is in position to reduce that somewhat via its post-dividend free cash flow, but it is also running a non-core asset disposal program which aims to raise $10,000m between 2019 and the end of 2020.
-The company received circa $2,200m of that over the course of last year, and it also announced plans for an extra $5,000m from asset disposals by mid-2021.
+The one thing I haven’t touched on yet is the debt load.
+BP carries around $45b in financial debt net of its $22.5b cash pile.
+In terms of gearing, that puts it higher than its oil major peers.
+The company is in position to reduce that somewhat via its post-dividend free cash flow, but it is also running an asset disposal program which aims to raise $10b between 2019 and the end of 2020.
+BP received circa $2.2b of that over the course of last year, and it also announced plans for an extra $5b from asset disposals by mid-2021.

-Process those numbers and the result implies that we could reasonably expect another $12,000m or so to reach BP bank accounts over the next couple of years.
-By my count that would put gearing at around 25%, which happens to be the midpoint of its 20% to 30% target range.
-Personally I would like to see the company accumulate more excess free cashflow on top of that, though the case for stock buybacks is strong right now.
+Those numbers imply that we could reasonably expect another $12b or so to reach BP over the next couple of years.
+That would put gearing at around 25% by my count, which happens to be the midpoint of its 20-30% target range.
+I would like to see the company accumulate more excess free cashflow on top of that, though the case for stock buybacks is strong right now.

-As it stands BP ADSs currently trade for around $36.50 apiece on the New York Stock Exchange.
-Earnings power is in the $10,000m range, equivalent to around $3.00 per ADS.
-On that basis let’s call the current valuation equal to around 12x annual profit.
-In the prevailing oil price environment I think that is a pretty okay deal.
-BP is paying most of its profit out by way of its dividend, equivalent to a yield of 6.9% as things stand, with increasing dividend cover going forward.
-All things being equal I am optimistic that will lead to a much better decade for shareholders than the one just gone.
+BP ADSs currently trade for around $36.50 apiece on the New York Stock Exchange.
+Earnings power is in the $10b range, equivalent to around $3.00 per ADS.
+On that basis, let’s call the current valuation equal to around 12x annual profit.
+I think that is a pretty okay deal in the prevailing oil price environment.
+BP is paying most of that profit out by way of its dividend – equivalent to a yield of 6.9% right now – with increasing dividend cover going forward.
+All things being equal, I am optimistic that will lead to a much better decade for shareholders than the one just gone.